itwritsmall/itwritsmall.github.io/_drafts/2020-05-25-setup-powercli-ubuntu.md

 ## Prerequisites

-1. A virtual or physical machine with Ubuntu 18.04 Desktop installed
+1. A virtual or physical machine with Ubuntu 18.04 (you can go newer, but this is written based on that version) Desktop installed
 1. A VMWare environment running VCenter

 ### Ubuntu 18.04 Desktop